 HIM professionals provide reliable and valid information that drives the healthcare industry.
-They are specialists in administering information systems, managing medical records, and coding information for reimbursement and research for various healthcare settings.
-Students graduating from this program will be eligible to sit for the Registered Health Information Administrator (RHIA) exam and ensure health information is complete and available to legitimate users, code and classify data for reimbursement, analyze information necessary for decision support, protect patient privacy and provide information security, and enhance the quality and uses for data within health information computer systems.
+Students graduating from this program are specialists in managing patient data, will be able to ensure health information is complete and available to legitimate users, code and classify data for reimbursement and research, analyze information necessary for decision support, protect patient privacy and provide information security, and enhance the quality and uses for data within health information computer systems.

 In addition to accepting applications students will receive academic counseling and assistance in preparing for admission into the professional courses of the program.

 This program requires pre-professional hours which include the general education hours required by Coppin State University.
 After reviewing this cutting edge and technologically advanced program, we invite you to contact the College of Health Professions if you have questions.

-Chairman and Professor
+Chairperson and Professor